evanjamesc/Quiz-Game/README.md

 - **Educational**: Learn interesting facts about various animals as you take the quiz.

 ## Installation
-To run the Animal True/False Quiz, follow these steps:
+To run the quiz, follow these steps:

 1. **Clone the repository:**
 - git clone https://github.com/evanjamesc/quiz-game.git